 Find and Turn on Windows 10 Built-in Screen Recorder Xbox Game Bar

 Windows seems to know exactly what people need.
-When there are more users requiring a screen recorder in daily life, the Windows 10 built-in screen recorder brings the help.
-As the above mentions, the built-in screen recorder on Windows 10 (the Game Bar) is invented as a part of the Xbox app for providing the gameplay recording.
-And this recording tool is entirely free of cost.
+When there are more users requiring a screen recorder in daily life, the Windows 10 built-in screen recorder appears.
+As what’ve been mentioned, the built-in screen recorder on Windows 10 (the Game Bar) is produced as part of the Xbox app for providing the gameplay recording, which is entirely free of cost.
 In the newly launched Windows 11 system, this feature will be kept so people get an easy and free way to record Windows screens without downloading other apps.
 Now the only problem is how to find and turn on this built-in Windows 10 screen recorder.
 Here, you will get an explanation.